nais/doc/nais-application/README.md

 ---
-description: This document describes the different properties a typical NAIS application should have.
+description: This document describes the properties a NAIS application should have.
 ---
 # NAIS application